-We invite you to submit proposals, following the guidelines below, that will inspire and inform participants from around the world on Dr. King’s universal message of choosing community over chaos.
-The conference theme encompasses the global outlook and prospects for the future on topics such as public health and pandemics; social, economic, and environmental justice; racism and inequality; human rights; policing; immigration; and international exchange.
+We invite you to submit proposals based on the following guidelines below.
+We encourage submissions that inspire and inform participants from around the world.
+The conference theme encompasses the global outlook and prospects for the future on topics such as public health; social, economic, and environmental justice; racism and inequality; human rights; economics/finance; policing; immigration; and international exchange.
 Proposals on all topics are welcome, provided they resonate with the conference theme, and promote healthy dialogue.

 Our conferences strive to build community by encouraging intelligent and informed conversations, and to motivate the Fulbright community to work together to solve the world’s most pressing challenges.
 To that end, we seek proposals that are creative, innovative, interactive, and provocative.

 As global citizens and change-makers, we individually and collectively represent a force for peace.
-This conference offers a single opportunity each year for our Fulbright and the international community to celebrate the “Fulbright effect” by sharing our scholarship, contributions, and experiences.
+This year’s conference promises to be highly interactive and diverse.
+In celebrating the 75th anniversary of the Program, the 44th annual conference offers the opportunity for our Fulbright and the international community to celebrate the “Fulbright legacy and impact” by sharing their scholarship, contributions, and experiences.
 The conference committee actively seeks proposals for sessions that will give people something to think about.
 The proposal should be creative, innovative, interactive, and perhaps provocative.
-We will consider any format that can be successfully presented virtually; it has to offer multiple presenters focused on a shared theme.
-We hope to engage many attendees in the program, so multiple presenters are preferred.
+We will consider any format that can be successfully presented virtually.
+The themed sessions will include multiple presenters focused on a shared theme.

 All proposals must be submitted through the online submission form by the deadlines indicated below and will be peer reviewed by the conference program sub-committee.
 Each proposal will be evaluated based on its thoroughness, clarity and adherence to session guidelines.
 Research design, innovation, creativity and thematic cohesiveness will also be considered.
 Consider ways the virtual format can enhance your presentation.